munkhdorj-m/11th-Python-Review-1/README.md

 **Problem:**

-Check if a number is positive or negative. (_A number greater than 0 is positive, less than 0 is negative, and 0 is neither._)
+Check if a number is positive or negative.

 **Example:**

-    Input: 5
+    Input: 10
     Output: Positive

-    Input: -7
+    Input: -5
     Output: Negative

     Input: 0